HancockLab/CVI/README.md

 # CVI

-Scripts and files for the CVI release paper
+Scripts and files for the Cape Verde Arabidopsis release paper
-Let's do it!